rapid7/insightconnect-plugins/rss/help.md

 # Description

 The RSS plugin can monitor any generic [RSS](https://en.wikipedia.org/wiki/RSS) feed.

-This plugin returns a generic `object` since each RSS feed can have its own data structure.
-Use [input templating](https://docs.komand.com/docs/input-templating), [Python Script plugin](https://docs.komand.com/docs/python-script-plugin), or the [JQ plugin](https://market.komand.com/plugins/komand/jq/0.1.3) to retrieve specific outputs.
+This can be used to monitor security feeds and alert on new vulnerabilities or other security news.

 # Key Features